 Indeed, one of the theories for why the Roman Empire didn’t have an industrial revolution is because it was so dependent upon slavery which meant that Roman entrepreneurial talent focused more upon how to extract more work from slaves rather than thinking about developing technologies that reduce the work of laborers.

-The American South had plenty of ability to produce cotton without slavery in the 18th and 19th centuries, so slavery only changed the distribution of resources in slave societies without increasing production.
+The American South had plenty of ability to produce cotton without slavery in the 18th and 19th centuries, so slavery only changed the distribution of resources in slave societies without significantly increasing production.
 But we have inherited a few benefits of slavery that would not exist today without the pernicious institution.
 For example, most of world’s ancient monuments probably would not have been built without slavery because they were too extravagant to justify the cost without free labor.
 Similarly, we might not have all of our Greek art and philosophy without slavery because the Greek elites wouldn’t have had so much time and money to spend on the “liberal arts” without the “slave arts” producing all their necessities.
 But by the renaissance, slavery was no longer necessary to achieve monuments like the Cathedrals and arts like Michalengelo’s statue of David.
 The greater efficiency of wage labor led to the prosperity we have today.

 In summary, slavery was nearly universal for most of history (societies that left a written record) and we are all descendants of slaves if you go back far enough.
 Slavery is not the source of modern prosperity.
 If it were, then Egypt would be fabulously wealthy with its string of slave-built ancient monuments and long history of slavery stretching back through Biblical times, but Egypt is a poor nation.
 If anything, there is a negative correlation between a history of slavery and modern prosperity.